Melanocytic nevus: Society and culture

-During the Salem witch trials, warts and other dermatological lesions such as moles, scars, and other blemishes, when found on accused women were considered evidence of a pact with the devil.
+During the Salem witch trials, warts and other dermatological lesions such as moles, scars, and other blemishes found on accused women were considered evidence of a pact with the devil.

 Face mole reading

-In traditional Chinese culture, facial moles are respected and they are used in moleomancy, or face mole reading.
-The moles' meaning varies according to which of the nine "wealth spots" of the face they are located in.
-Depending on their position and color, a person's facial moles may render their face "lucky" or "unlucky."
+In traditional Chinese culture, facial moles are used in divination or fortune telling (moleomancy).
 Moles that can be easily seen may be considered warnings or reminders, while hidden moles may symbolize good luck and fortune.
 Furthermore, traditional Chinese culture holds that each facial mole indicates the presence of a corresponding mole on another part of the body.
 For instance, if a mole is present around the mouth, a corresponding mole should be found in the pubic region.